 Students will not be admitted into the testing room (remote or on campus) if the exam has begun without prior instructor notification and approval.

-Student ability to take the exam/assessment if tardy is at the discretion of the instructor.
-If approved to test, the student will receive no more than 50% or the score achieved if less.
+Student ability to take the exam/assessment if tardy is at the discretion of the instructor If approved to test, the student will receive no more than 50% or the score achieved if less.

 Students are permitted one blank piece of paper for scratch work purposes.
 Paper must be shown to the instructor pre and post assessment.